Enbridge actively supports research and innovation, as we aim to adapt and harness technology to improve safety and reliability.

 Enbridge takes the long view in driving technology forward.
 We commit time, resources and dollars in the interest of making our systems safer.

-In 2017, our Research, Development and Innovation (RDI) group was involved in about 100 projects focusing on innovation to improve pipeline safety and fitness.
-These collaborative efforts included 19 Pipeline Research Council International (PRCI) projects with peers and external stakeholders, 12 university projects, and 8 joint industry projects with our peers.
+Our Innovation, Research and Development group has been involved in more than 125 projects in 2021 focusing on innovation to improve pipeline safety and fitness.
+These collaborative efforts include 75 Pipeline Research Council International (PRCI) projects with peers and external stakeholders.

 projects related to research, development and innovation.